MerlinBB/grunt-unused/README.md

       days: 30,
       remove: false, // set to true to delete unused files from project reportOutput:'report.txt', // set to false to disable file output
-      fail: false // set to true to make the task fail when unused files are found }
+      fail: false, // set to true to make the task fail when unused files are found
+      exclude: [],
+      warnCaps: false,
+      warnSpaces: false
+    }
   }
 });